Home Microphone Comparisons Shure SM7 vs. SM7B vs. SM58 vs. SM57

 SM7 vs. SM7B

-Both are excellent as voice-over mics and have a very forgiving proximity field.
+As far as the SM7 and SM7B, both are excellent as voice-over mics and have a very forgiving proximity field.

-Basically, this means that you don’t have to be in one specific spot to speak into the mic and achieve great results.
+This means that you don’t have to be in one specific spot to speak into the mic and achieve great results.

 Think of the space as a basketball size rather than a golf ball size.